 Chateau de Chillon is easily the best castle to visit in the Lake Geneva region.
 This fortress on a small islet in Lac Léman near Montreux claims to be the most visited historic monument in Switzerland.
 It is easy to see why.
 The castle looks the part with thick walls, watchtowers, a draw bridge, and dungeons.

-Visiting Chateau de Chillon is easy as the castle is open year round and tickets are available online.
-Chillon Castle is a pleasure to see in any weather making it also a good option for rainy days or when conditions for skiing are not optimal at nearby winter sport resorts in the Swiss and French Alps.
+Visiting Chateau de Chillon is easy as the castle is open year-round and tickets are available online.
+Chillon Castle is a pleasure to see in any weather making it also a good option for rainy days or when conditions for skiing are not optimal at nearby winter sports resorts in the Swiss and French Alps.
 Transportation to Chillon Castle is also easy from anywhere in the Lake Geneva region.

 Chateau de Nyon – White Castle with Porcelain Collection